miancadonc/dinner_decider/notes.md

 //REACH FEATURES

-- possibly allow users to see, rate, and copy other users recipes.
-How would they copy them?
+- possibly allow users to see, rate, and copy other users' recipes.
+How would they copy them? -- probably instatiate a new recipe that belongs to them but with the same attributes, as well as instantiating any needed new dependent objects such as tags and ingredients